Temporal correlation in the inverse-gamma polymer: Introduction

 \subsection{Universality in stochastic growth}

 Random growth models have always been at the heart of probability theory.
-The simplest example of random growth is a sum of independent and identically distributed (i.i.d.) random variables.
+The simplest example of random growth, {occurring in zero spatial dimension plus one time dimension,} is a sum of independent and identically distributed (i.i.d.) random variables.
 Provided their second moment is finite, the large-scale behavior of the centered sum is independent of the distribution of the summands, as described by the \textit{central limit theorem}.
 With the fluctuation exponent $1/2$ and the Gaussian distribution as the central limit scaling law, this model is a member of the \textit{Gaussian universality class}.

 Following the seminal 1986 physics work of Kardar, Parisi and Zhang \cite{Kar-Par-Zha-86}, one major goal of recent probability research has been to demonstrate that very different universal behavior arises in a wide class of stochastic models with spatial dependence.
 Extensive computer simulations, non-rigorous physical arguments, laboratory experiments, and rigorous mathematical results have all suggested that this \textit{Kardar-Parisi-Zhang universality class} (KPZ) is rich.
 It includes interacting particle systems, percolation models, polymer models, random tilings, certain stochastic PDEs and more.
-All known members of the KPZ class share universal fluctuation exponents and limit distributions from random matrix theory \cite{introkpz1, introkpz2}.
+All known members of the KPZ class share universal fluctuation exponents and {many of their limiting distributions} are from random matrix theory \cite{introkpz1, introkpz2}.

 In the past twenty-five years, many ground-breaking advances in understanding KPZ universality have come through the study of \textit{exactly solvable} or \textit{integrable} models.
 However, for the vast majority of the conjectural members of the KPZ class, these fine techniques of integrable probability, representation theory, and algebraic combinatorics do not apply.
 With the eventual goal of extending results beyond the integrable cases, a second line of research uses in principle broadly applicable probabilistic techniques and geometric arguments to study the integrable models.
 This paper falls in the latter category.
-We study the temporal correlation in the inverse-gamma polymer model, originally introduced by the second author \cite{poly2}.
+We study the temporal correlation in the inverse-gamma polymer model, originally introduced in \cite{poly2}.

 In the remainder of this introduction, Section \ref{sec:methods} gives a brief overview of the presently used mathematical methods in KPZ study, Section \ref{sec:corr} discusses the correlation problem studied in this paper, and Section \ref{sec:org} explains the organization of the rest of the paper.